binaryeq/jpatch/README.md

 # JPatch

-1. collect CVEs recorded in the [SAP-kb](https://github.com/SAP/project-kb/) project, this will have patch commits, incl [the actual sources that have been changed](https://github.com/SAP/project-kb/blob/vulnerability-data/statements/CVE-2016-4464/statement.yaml)
+1. collect CVEs recorded in the [sap-project-kb](https://github.com/SAP/project-kb/) project, this will have patch commits, incl [the actual sources that have been changed](https://github.com/SAP/project-kb/blob/vulnerability-data/statements/CVE-2016-4464/statement.yaml)
 2. then look up version ranges, using [GHSA API](https://docs.github.com/en/rest/security-advisories/global-advisories?apiVersion=2022-11-28#get-a-global-security-advisory) (or if this does not work, snyk or NVD).
 Open: need to map CVEs to GHSA id for query.
 Possibilities:
-    1. Clone [https://github.com/github/advisory-database/](https://github.com/github/advisory-database/) and then get info from JSON entries , alias field.
+    1. Clone [https://github.com/github/advisory-database/](https://github.com/github/advisory-database/) and then get info from JSON entries , look for alias fields.
     2. Use [GitHub's GHSA REST API for listing advisories](https://docs.github.com/en/rest/security-advisories/global-advisories?apiVersion=2022-11-28#list-global-security-advisories) with the `cve_id​` URL parameter to find the GHSA for a given CVE
        - E.g.: `curl -i -H "Accept: application/vnd.github+json" -H "X-GitHub-Api-Version: 2022-11-28" "https://api.github.com/advisories?cve_id=CVE-2015-6420"`
        - Note the JSON format is **not identical** to the format of the raw GHSA JSON in the repo (also it contains other info like credits)
        - I found [adding a PAT](https://github.com/settings/tokens?type=beta) (it doesn't need any account or repo permissions) and then supplying it to `curl`​ with `-H "Authorization: Bearer github_pat_<REST_OF_YOUR_PAT>"` increased the rate limit from 60 requests per hour to 5000 per hour
 3. this would give us vulnerable and fixed version ranges, so we can use this to locate the built jars in Maven Central.
-The advantage of this approach is that we avoid building which is known to be tricky at scale (todo: look up Crista Lopez' work for supporting ref).
+The advantage of this approach is that we avoid building which is known to be tricky at scale (todo: try Crista Lopes' work for supporting ref).

 ## Issues With Using Prebuilt Jars